-6. Remove the purging bolt.
+6. Remove the purging bolt and the gasket.

-- 1. Purging bolt - 7.
+- 1. Purging bolt - 2.
+Gasket - 7.
 Start the engine and rev it up approximately twenty times while momentarily creating exhaust system back pressure by blocking the end of the muffler with a shop towel. - 8.
 Stop the engine and allow the exhaust pipe to cool. - 9.
-Install the purging bolt and tighten it to the specified torque.
+Check the gasket for damage, and replace it if necessary. - 10.
+Install the gasket and the purging bolt, and then tighten the bolt to the specified torque.

-Tightening torque: Purging bolt: 27 Nm (2.7 m·kgf, 19 ft·lbf) EWB02380
+Tightening torque: Purging bolt: 27 Nm (2.7 m·kgf, 20 ft·lbf)